mildredzaragozav/tic-tac-toe-react/README.md

-Command to bring up the application: npm start
+- Command to bring up the application: npm start
+- Applications runs on port 3000